Cross-Validation with Antithetic Gaussian Randomization: Generalization of our method with randomized sufficient statistics

-Under mild regularity conditions, such as those outlined in \cite{fahrmeir1985consistency}, it can be shown that the sufficient statistic $S_n$ follows an asymptotically normal distribution.
-The covariance matrix in this limiting normal distribution is equal to $H_n=\dfrac{1}{n}X_n\tran W_n X_n$, where $W_n$ is a diagonal matrix with entries $\pi(x_i\tran \theta_n)(1-\pi(x_i\tran \theta_n))$.
-Clearly, this covariance depends on the true underlying parameter.
-However, our method performs effectively as long as we can estimate this matrix, as demonstrated in the simulations presented in Section \ref{sec: experiments}. \end{example}
+As noted earlier, under the mild regularity conditions in \cite{fahrmeir1985consistency}, $S_n$ is asymptotically normal, with covariance matrix $H_n=\dfrac{1}{n}X_n\tran W_n X_n$, where $W_n$ is a diagonal matrix with entries $\pi(x_i\tran \theta_n)(1-\pi(x_i\tran \theta_n))$, for $i\in [n]$.
+Even though this matrix depends on the unknown parameter, our method performs well as long as this matrix can be accurately estimated, as demonstrated by our simulations in Section \ref{sec: experiments}.

+We note that our approach does not apply to arbitrary binary classification problem, but only to those in which the prediction error can be viewed as depending on an approximately normal sufficient statistic. \end{example}